upbound/docs/content/spaces/attach-detach.md

 ### Data path

-Upbound uses a Pub/Sub model exposed over TLS to communicate between Upbound's global console and a user's self-hosted Space.
-Users' self-hosted Spaces establish a secure connection with `connect.upbound.io` and subscribe to an endpoint.
-The Upbound Console in turn communicates to the Space through that endpoint.
-The data flow appears like the following:
+Upbound uses a Pub/Sub model over TLS to communicate between Upbound's global console and your self-hosted Space.
+Self-hosted Spaces establish a secure connection with `connect.upbound.io` and subscribe to an endpoint.
+The Upbound Console communicates to the Space through that endpoint.
+The data flow is:

 1. Users sign in to the Upbound Console, redirecting to authenticate with an organization's configured Identity Provider via SSO.
-2. Once the users have authenticated, users can trigger requests from the Console, such as fetching a list of control planes or fetching the resources of a certain type from a specific control plane.
+2. Once authenticated, actions in the Console, like listing control planes or specific resource types from a control plane.
 These requests post as messages to the Upbound Connect service.
 3. A user's self-hosted Space polls the Upbound Connect service periodically for new messages, verifies the authenticity of the message, and fulfills the request contained.
-4. A user's self-hosted Space returns the results of the request to the Upbound Connect service, whereby the Console renders the results in the user's browser session.
+4. A user's self-hosted Space returns the results of the request to the Upbound Connect service and the Console renders the results in the user's browser session.

-**No data originating from your self-hosted Space is ever stored in Upbound's cloud.** The data is transient and contained only within the user's browser session.
-The Console needs it render things, like to present a tree of resources on a managed control plane.
+**Upbound never stores data originated from a self-hosted Space.** The data is transient and only exposed in the user's browser session.
+The Console needs this data to render your resources and control planes in the UI.

 ### Data transmitted

-Normal actions taken in the Console generate a variety of requests that go to your self-hosted Space.
-When users use the Upbound Console to explore, manage, and debug a self-hosted Space, their actions generate queries as described in the previous section.
-Data returns from the self-hosted Space, existing only in the user's browser session.
-The data which gets sent back and renders in the user's Console browser session could be any of the following:
+When users interact with the Upbound Console to explore, manage, or debug a self-hosted Space, their actions create request queries to the Upbound Connect Service.
+These requests send data back to the user's browser session in the Console, including:

 * Metadata for the Space
 * Metadata for managed control planes in the state
 * Configuration manifests for various resource types within your Space: Crossplane managed resources, composite resources, composite resource claims, Upbound shared secrets, Upbound shared backups, Crossplane providers, ProviderConfigs, Configurations, and Crossplane Composite Functions.

+{{< hint "important" >}}
-It's important to note this kind of data only concerns resource configuration.
-There's no ability to gain visibility into any data _inside_ the resource managed by control planes running on your Space.
+This data only concerns resource configuration.
+The data _inside_ the managed resource in your Space is not visible at any point.
+{{< /hint >}}

-**Upbound can't see your data.** Upbound doesn't have access to any of the session-based data rendered for your users in the Upbound Console.
-Likewise Upbound has no information about your self-hosted Space, other than the fact that you've attached a self-hosted Space, somewhere.
+**Upbound can't see your data.** Upbound doesn't have access to session-based data rendered for your users in the Upbound Console.
+Upbound has no information about your self-hosted Space, other than that you've attached a self-hosted Space.

 ### Threat vectors

-Only users with high enough access granted within your Upbound organization can use the console to perform write operations.
-These write operations could be like to create or delete a control plane, or to create or delete a control plane group.
-For a malicious actor to pose a threat to your self-hosted Space, they must first pass authentication via SSO to your Identity Provider.
-They must then gain the required level of access (editor or administrator access) within Upbound to perform any action beyond read-level ability.

-Employees of Upbound aren't members of your Identity Provider.
-A malicious Upbound employee doesn't have an ability to bypass the safeguard in place by using SSO to the Upbound Console.
+Only users with editor or administrative permissions can make changes using the Console like creating or deleting control planes or groups.